Photo: Sarah Common

 The Commons set out to acquire a year-round roof – a place in the Downtown Eastside where the community can gather on rainy days, have a cup of tea, and remain connected in the off-season.
 After many grant applications, donations and an intense crowdfunding campaign, enough money was raised to allow Hives for Humanity to rent and renovate a nearby business suite, which they named (naturally) “Bee Space.”
 Bee Space, which houses a café, workshop space and retail outlet, opened in 2016 with much celebration.
 Not only does it create even more opportunities for employment, volunteering, and transferrable skills for community members year-round, it’s also the perfect place to sell the products of their craft.

 With their booming neighborhood honey production, Sarah and Julia wanted to lay to rest any concerns that their urban honey was less clean than the rurally-produced counterparts.
 Part of this is because in an urban setting (unlike in a canola field), it’s harder to be sure of the nectar source.
 Some urban beekeepers joke that if you keep colonies next to the Pacific National Exhibition (or PNE – Vancouver’s biggest amusement park), you’ll end up with honey that’s pink and blue with cotton candy.
 There was very little scientific literature on the quality of urban honey, so early on, the neighborhood honey was analyzed for trace metals and other contaminants at the Pacific Centre for Isotopic and Geochemical Research (an analytical lab at the University of British Columbia).
-They found that – not surprisingly – the honey was safe for consumption.
-The neighborhood honey program has since flourished.
+They found that the honey was safe for consumption, and the neighborhood honey program has since flourished.

 Starting with a single beehive, this wholesome endeavor has now touched many lives in the Downtown Eastside and beyond.
 Through lasting partnerships with funders, agencies, and community members, they’ve created a sustainable system for social change.
 Hives for Humanity is a school, a community, and a coping mechanism all in one, and in 2016 its impact was formally recognized with the Environmental Community Organizer Award (given by the Environmental Studies Association of Canada).
 What speaks far louder than awards, though, are the heartfelt testimonies.

 One Eastside community member shares what they’ve gained from the beekeeping programs: “I’m not a nobody anymore… No one in my family can believe what I’ve done and accomplished.”
 Through the eyes of another, “There is life beyond drug addiction, prostitution and alcoholism.
 This work helps you make that shift.
 You see yourself differently.”
-The green, buzzing Hastings Folk Garden brings people together, offering sanctuary amidst one of Canada’s poorest postal codes.
-For many people, this invaluable haven is their first step away from the margins and toward a more fulfilling, luminous life.
+The green, buzzing Hastings Folk Garden brings people together and offers a sanctuary amidst one of Canada’s poorest postal codes.
+For many people, this invaluable haven is their first step away from the margins and toward a more luminous life.

-This article appears in the October 2017 issue of American Bee Journal.
+This article appeared in the October 2017 issue of American Bee Journal.